stheferrix/android-with-jenkins/README.md

 In label "Name" put the enviroment name, like JAVA_HOME In lable "Valeu" put the location that software are installed in you OS, like

-It's commun the build call for enviroment ANDROID_SDK_ROOT, so a keep the two options:
+It's commun the build call for enviroment ANDROID_SDK_ROOT.

-[image]

-## Configure project in Jenkins

-Build
-configuração de pipeline com gradlew

-Artefato
-gerar apk como artefato

-Referencias
+References
 https://medium.com/simform-engineering/getting-started-with-jenkins-android-1138ee3d1e99
 https://medium.com/@guibasconti/set-up-jenkins-for-android-apps-a3dfbd80940f